-Employers are obliged to pay a minimum 9.5 per cent superannuation contribution to their employees based on their ordinary time earnings when an employee earns $450 or more pre-tax in a month and is over 18 years old or is under 18 and works more than 30 hours a week - but this is scheduled to increase progressively to 12% by 2025.
+Employers are obliged to pay a minimum 10 per cent superannuation contribution to their employees based on their ordinary time earnings when an employee earns $450 or more pre-tax in a month and is over 18 years old or is under 18 and works more than 30 hours a week - but this is scheduled to increase progressively to 12% by 2025.

 This is applicable to full and part-time employees and, depending on the agreement, some casual employees.